realdustsans/realdustsans/README.md

     <b>　　｡　　𝄞　　byi </b>
   </summary>

-𓈒 ⠀⠀in recovery , iwc all the time unless friends.
+𓈒 ⠀⠀in recovery , iwc at all times unless friends.

 𓈒⠀⠀ i block people a lot, just be chill and you'll be fine

-𓈒⠀⠀ im a quiet person when u first meet me, i promise im talkative
+𓈒⠀⠀ im a quiet person when u first meet me, i promise im talkative!!

 𓈒 ⠀⠀im a rlly affectionate person touch is like my love language sorry